baiankhanjar/healthmart-analytics-platform/README.md

 ## Project Overview

-HealthMart represents a healthcare retail organization with physical stores and multiple operational domains, including customers, loyalty accounts, products, suppliers, stores, inventory, point-of-sale transactions, marketing activity, and returns.
+HealthMart represents a healthcare retail organization with physical stores and multiple operational domains, including customers, loyalty accounts, products, suppliers, stores, inventory, and point-of-sale transactions.

 Operational systems are designed to run individual business processes, but analytical questions often require data from several systems at once.
 This project creates a centralized analytics layer that transforms those separate operational datasets into documented, tested, reusable analytical models.